Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: The Model

-Our agents are associated with attributes and utility functions --- in this section we elaborate further.

-\begin{description}[style=unboxed,leftmargin= .35cm] \item[Consumer properties:] We assign each agent $v$ a vector of consumer properties $r_v$.
-We implement $r_v$ as a scalar, but this can be trivially extended.
+\textbf{Consumer properties:} We assign each consumer $v$ a vector of consumer properties $r_v$.
+We implement $r_v$ as a scalar, but this can be trivially extended as a vector.
 We consider this consumer property to represent some demographic feature that is used by the pricing algorithm $\mathcal{A}$ to assign price $p_v$.

-\item[Resource constraint $k$:] Each agent $v \in V$ has the same resource constraint $k$ --- the number of interactions for which agent $v$ can serve as intermediary.
-Recall that all agents can serve as buyer for only one interaction.
+\textbf{Resource constraint:} Each consumer $v \in V$ has the same resource constraint $k$---the number of interactions for which consumer $v$ can serve as intermediary.
+All consumers serve as buyer for one interaction.

-\item[Utility function:] Each agent $u$ has a utility function $f_u$.
-The form of this function is the same for each agent.
-Recall that in a given interaction $j_{u \rightarrow v}$, agent $u$ is the buyer while agent $v$ is the intermediary.
-Then, agent $u$ will gain utility from any savings from buying the good from $v$ at price $m$ rather than from the market at price $p_u$.
-Agent $v$ will get utility from any profit after buying good $g$ for agent $u$ at price $p_v$.
-We give the utility functions below: